exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-3-benchmarking-code.md

 end
 ```

-The original implementation of the function is called when `workers == 1`, and the concurrent implementation when `workers > 1`.
+The sequential implementation of the function is called when `workers == 1`, and the concurrent implementation when `workers > 1`.
 This allows me to benchmark both the sequential and concurrent versions of the function for the same input by simply varying the `workers` argument.

 ### Benchmarking the function